 The Afghan National Police, including Local Police, and three armed groups (Haqqani Network, Hezb-e-Islami and Taliban forces) are listed for recruitment and use of children.
 The armed groups are also listed for killing and maiming, and the Taliban are listed for attacks on schools and/or hospitals.
-On 1 August, 2014, the Government of Afghanistan reconfirmed its commitment to end and prevent recruitment and use of children by endorsing a ‘Road Map Towards Compliance’ with the UN.
-In September 2014, the Secretary-General’s (SG) report on UNAMA’s progress is expected pursuant to SCR 2145 (2014).
-ISAF is also expected to report to the Security Council, pursuant to SCR 2120 (2013).
+On 1 August 2014, the Government of Afghanistan reconfirmed its commitment to end and prevent recruitment and use of children by endorsing a ‘Road Map Towards Compliance’ with the UN.
+In November 2014, the Afghan Lower House of Parliament approved the draft law criminalizing recruitment and use of children into state security forces.
+In December 2014, the Secretary-General’s (SG) report on UNAMA’s progress is expected pursuant to SCR 2145 (2014).
+ISAF’s mandate is set to expire on 31 December 2014 pursuant to SCR 2120 (2013), and its report is also due.
 The Security Council should:

 Australia is the lead country on Afghanistan, the Chair of the 1267 Al-Qaida Sanctions Committee and the 1988 Afghanistan Sanctions Committee.

 - Full Report in English PDF